yereverluvinunclebert/Steampunk-clock-calendar-vb6/README.md

 to this file is already compiled into the binary.
 As long as the OCX is in the same folder as the binary the program will run without the need to register the OCX manually.

- * OLEGuids.tlb

- This is a type library that defines types, object interfaces, and more specific API definitions needed for COM interop / marshalling.
-It is only used at design time (IDE).
-This is a Krool-modified version of the original .tlb from the vbaccelerator website.
-The .tlb is compiled into the executable.
- For the compiled .exe this is NOT a dependency, only during design time.

- From the command line, copy the tlb to a central location (system32 or wow64 folder) and register it.

- COPY OLEGUIDS.TLB %SystemRoot%\System32\
- REGTLIB %SystemRoot%\System32\OLEGUIDS.TLB

- In the VB6 IDE - project - references - browse - select the OLEGuids.tlb

 ![dieselpunk-volume-prefs002](https://github.com/yereverluvinunclebert/Diesel-Volume-Control-VB6/assets/2788342/911deeb2-1649-42d6-9fd6-4339e09b7ea3)

  * SETUP.EXE - The program is currently distributed using setup2go, a very useful